 - So he saw his fellow brother in need but he never helped him.
 That was the reason why the rich man ended up in hell.

-- Note: in this parable we don’t know what Lazarus did and how he ended up in heaven.
+- In this parable we don’t know what Lazarus did and how he ended up in heaven.
 He is not the focus.
-It doesn’t mean that every poor person and beggar is going to heaven.
+It doesn’t mean that every poor person and beggar is going to heaven as well.

 - James 2:5